mtnvencenzo/terraform-modules/modules/communication-service/readme.md

 - Service names must be unique within the subscription
 - Review data location settings for compliance requirements
-- The service has prevent_destroy lifecycle rule enabled
 - Consider using private endpoints for enhanced security
 - Monitor service usage and adjust settings as needed